Maxwell011/my-new-portfolio/README.md

 ## Contributing

-Contributions to the Realtor project are welcome!
+Contributions to the project are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.